vjilmari/multid/README.md

 #> J             0.07           0.06            0.07       0.10
 #'

 # Different partitions for regularization and estimation for each data fold.

-Request probabilities of correct classification (pcc) and area under the receiver operating characteristics (auc) for output.
+#Request probabilities of correct classification (pcc) and area under the receiver operating characteristics (auc) for the output.

 round(D_regularized(
   data = d,